-4. Restorative Approaches
+5. Restorative Approaches

-• This school use restorative approaches to encourage everyone to take responsibility for their behaviours.
-All staff have been trained in restorative approaches and will apply them to resolving situations in the school.
+This school use restorative approaches to educate and encourage everyone to take responsibility for their behaviours.
 This approach starts with a restorative enquiry.
 If conflict arrives, over low level issues i.e. friendship breakups, disputes over games, running in the corridor and not responding to reasonable adult requests.
 If incidents are sustained or reoccur the meeting between pupils will be recorded on a pupil meeting log (see Appendix 1).